-- Receive exemption from the usual 48 hours of required courses
+- Receive exemption from the usual 48 hours of required courses (while enrolled)

-- Reduce the period from Journeyman to Master by 3 years
+- Reduce the period from Journeyman to Master by 3 years (upon completion)

 Our program is approved by the US Department of Labor and completion earns a certificate issued by the Office of Apprenticeship–the gold standard in construction industry education.
 Our curriculum is published by the National Center for Construction Education & Research (NCCER).